LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Synthesis of Dissipative Layers

 To simplify the notation of \eqref{eq:cert_conv+act} to

 we introduce $\widehat{\bC} \coloneqq $.
 In the following, we distinguish between the parameterization of 1-D convolutional layers and 2-D convolutional layers.

-\paragraph*{1-D convolutional layers} In \cite{pauli2023lipschitz-syn}, we suggested a parameterization of 1-D convolutional layers using the controllability Gramian, which is the unique solution to a discrete-time Lyapunov equation.
+\paragraph*{1-D convolutional layers} The parameterization of 1-D convolutional layers uses the controllability Gramian \citep{pauli2023lipschitz-syn}, which is the unique solution to a discrete-time Lyapunov equation.
 The first parameterization step entails to parameterize $\bP$ such that \eqref{eq:matrixF} is feasible.
-To do so, we use the following lemma.
+To do so, we use the following lemma \citep{pauli2023lipschitz-syn}.

-\begin{lemma}[Parameterization of $\bP$ \cite{pauli2023lipschitz-syn}] Consider the 1-D state space representation \eqref{eq:ABCD}.
+\begin{lemma}[Parameterization of $\bP$] Consider the 1-D state space representation \eqref{eq:ABCD}.
 For some $\varepsilon>0$ and all $H\in\bbR^{n\times n}$, the matrix $\bP=\bT^{-1}$ with

 renders \eqref{eq:matrixF} feasible. \end{lemma}

 A proof is provided in \cite[Lemma 7]{pauli2023lipschitz-syn}.
 The key idea behind the proof is that by Schur complements \eqref{eq:matrixF} can be posed as a Lyapunov equation.
 The expression \eqref{eq:Gramian} then provides the solution to this Lyapunov equation.
 The second step now parameterizes $\widehat{\bC}$ from $F$, as detailed in Theorem~\ref{thm:conv_1D}.
 All kernel parameters appear in $\widehat{\bC}$, cmp. the chosen state space represenation \eqref{eq:ABCD}, and are parameterized as follows.